sassoftware/sasoptpy/doc/guide/models.rst

 Tuning MILP model parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SAS Optimization solvers provide a variety of settings.
-However, it might be difficult to find ideal settings for a
+However, it might be difficult to find the best settings for a
 given model.
-In order to compare and obtain a good choice of parameters, users can use `optimization.tune` action
+In order to compare and obtain a good choice of parameters, you can use the `optimization.tune` action
 for mixed-integer linear optimization problems.

-:meth:`Model.tune_parameters` method is a wrapper for tune action.
-Consider the following Knapsack problem example:
+The :meth:`Model.tune_parameters` method is a wrapper for the tune action.
+Consider the following knapsack problem example:

 .. ipython:: python
    :suppress: